US College Enrollment Decline – 2026 Facts & Figures

 • Undergraduate college enrollment increased from 1985-2010 at a rate of about 2.2% each year.
 In 2010, enrollment peaked at about 18.1 million students.

-• Enrollment reached its lowest point in 2021, during the COVID-19 pandemic.
+• Enrollment reached its lowest point in 2021, during the COVID-19 pandemic, at about 15.4 million undergraduates.

 This overview doesn’t provide the whole story, however, particularly in terms of demographics.
 The rates of enrollment among men have dropped more significantly than among women.
-Meanwhile, application and enrollment rates among low-income students, first-generation students, students of color, and other underserved populations have dropped precipitously, especially at two-year institutions.
+Women now make up about 58% of total undergraduate enrollment (8.8 million students), and men about 42% (6.4 million students).
+Meanwhile, application and enrollment rates among low-income students, first-generation students, students of color, and other underserved populations have followed an uneven path, with community colleges still serving roughly 250,000 fewer students than they did before the pandemic.

 US College Enrollment Decline – Enrollment Cliff (Continued)